sackrin/schemaly/README.md

     ])
 })

 // ...
-Create reactor etc
+Create collider etc

-reactor
+collider
     .with({
         first_name: "Johnny",
         surname: "Smith"
     })
-    .react()
+    .collide()
-    .then(reactor.validate)
+    .then(collider.validate)
     .then(({ valid, results }) => {
         // Returns a boolean if validation was successful or not console.log(valid);
         // Returns a object containing all field validation results console.log(results);
         // What you want to do with validation results is up to you
-        // You could throw an exception or let the reactor continue })
+        // You could throw an exception or let the collider continue })
-    .then(reactor.dump)
+    .then(collider.dump)
     .then(values => {
         console.log(values);
     });